 The pandemic has put a lot of pressure on all of us and had a notable impact on mental health and wellbeing.
 Encourage those around you to access wellbeing resources and take care of themselves.
 There are plenty of mental health and wellbeing strategies that could help.
 Incorporating strategies such a yoga, meditation and mindfulness into the daily routines could be incredibly helpful in making the adjustment back to childcare smooth.

 As well as being patient and supportive, these tips can help everyone transition comfortably:

 - Be flexible: Shorter days, more rests, extra hugs — keep an eye on how everyone is traveling and try to be adapt where possible.

 - Talk openly: Be open and honest about what’s been happening in the world and encourage children to ask questions.
-This resource is helpful for talking to children about the virus.

 - Visual reminders: At home and in centres, use a planner to show children what is coming up for each day so they know what to expect.
 This will help familiarise them with their routine and feel more secure.

 - Renewing relationships: Reconnecting with one another is important and while it may be a quick process for some children, for others it will take longer.
 For a week or two consider incorporating activities that are specifically committed to helping everyone renew their relationships.

 - Focus on patience: Just as heading into the pandemic was an adjustment that took time, so too is getting back to a new normal.
 Be patient with others and with yourself as we all navigate the return to early learning.